What are mosquitoes?

-Mosquitoes will take up residence on any property with suitable places to breed, rest, and feed.
+Mosquitoes will take up residence on any Columbus property with suitable places to breed, rest, and feed.
 Females lay their eggs in standing water, vegetation in the water, on the ground in heavily wooded areas, inside tree cavities, and in areas that flood.
 Plant nectar is the primary food source for both male and female mosquitoes.
 Properties with lots of flowering vegetation are desirable to hungry mosquitoes.

 Where will I find mosquitoes?

 In our area of Ohio, mosquitoes are most active from late April through September at dawn and dusk.
 Mosquitoes breed best when the weather is hot and humid.
 Mosquitoes escape the heat of the day by resting in tall grass, dense vegetation, under trees, and along fence lines.
 Although mainly outdoor pests, sometimes mosquitoes get inside through open windows and doors while foraging for food.

 How do I get rid of mosquitoes?

 Reduce mosquito numbers on your Ohio property by trusting the experts at 1st Response Pest Management.
 We are a locally-owned and family-operated pest control company.
 Our goal is to provide all our customers with peace of mind and pest-free homes through effective mosquito control services.

 Learn more about protecting your Greater Columbus or Central Ohio area home or business from mosquitoes and other pests with the help of 1st Response Pest Management and our eco-friendly approach to pest control.
-Reach out today and speak with one of our helpful professionals to learn more about our residential and commercial services!
+Reach out today and speak with one of our helpful professionals to learn more about our residential and commercial pest control services!